Azure/aks-engine/docs/tutorials/custom-vnet.md

 *Note: Make sure the the vnetSubnetId matches with your subnet, by giving your **SUBSCRIPTION_ID**, **RESOURCE_GROUP_NAME**, virtual network and subnet names.
 You also need to fill DNS prefix for all the public pools you want to create, give an SSH keys...*

+## Deploy the Azure Kubernetes Service cluster

+Once you are ready with the cluster definition file, you can use AKS engine to deploy the cluster on Azure or you can use AKS engine to generate an ARM template to deploy using Azure CLI.

+### Deploy using AKS Engine

+ Follow the [instructions on how to deploy](deploy.md#deploy) using the cluster definition (API model) file you prepared.

-## Generate the cluster Azure Resource Manager template
+### Generate the cluster Azure Resource Manager template

 Once your are ready with the cluster definition file, you can use AKS Engine to generate the ARM template that will be used to deploy the cluster on Azure: